eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/25-deploy-a-site-with-https-support-behind-a-cdn-with-cdk.md

 * `import { SPADeploy } from "cdk-spa-deploy";`

-Then comment out (or remove) the three sections that we wrote in last time lesson and replace them with:
+Then comment out (or remove) the three sections that we wrote in the last time lesson and replace them with:

 ```ts
 new SPADeploy(this, "WebsiteDeployment").createSiteWithCloudfront({